AnshDubey1999/rad-diff-checker/README.md

 - Run `flask run`.
 This launches the backend.
 - Navigate to the `/frontend/rad-diff-checker` folder where you see `package.json`.
 - Run `npm install` for installing all dependencies.
-- Run `npm start` for running the application.
+- Run `npm run dev` for running the application.
 - Access it on http://localhost:3000